OWL ROCK CORE INCOME CORP.

 1Pursuant to the terms of the ORCIC prospectus, the share price is subject to change based on fluctuations in NAV (Net Asset Value).
 Please refer to the current ORCIC prospectus as amended and supplemented for disclosures relating to the share price (referred to as the “public offering price” in the prospectus).

-The distribution rate shown is calculated by annualizing the weekly declared distributions per share and dividing by the most recently published public offering price as of December xx, 2020.
-The annualized distribution rate shown may be rounded.
+The distribution rate shown is calculated by annualizing the monthly declared distributions per share and dividing by the most recently published public offering price as of March 1, 2021.
+The annualized distribution rate shown may be rounded and is net of applicable servicing fees (Class S: 0.85%, Class D: 0.25% and Class I: No servicing fee).
 The payment of future distributions is subject to the discretion of ORCIC’s board of directors and applicable legal restrictions, therefore there can be no assurance as to the amount or timing of any such future distributions.
 Distributions are not guaranteed.
 Up to 100% of distributions have been funded and may continue to be funded by the reimbursement of certain expenses that are subject to repayment to the Adviser of ORCIC.
 Such waivers and reimbursements by the Adviser may not continue in the future.
-For the quarter that ended on December 31, 2020, if the Adviser had not agreed to reimburse certain expenses for ORCIC, xx % of the distributions paid would have come from offering proceeds.
-The repayment of amounts owed to the Adviser will reduce the future distributions to which investors would otherwise be entitled.

 This is neither an offer to sell nor a solicitation of an offer to buy the securities described herein.
-Only a prospectus for Owl Rock Capital Corporation II can make such an offer.
-This material is authorized only when it is accompanied or preceded by the Owl Rock Capital Corporation II prospectus.
+Only a prospectus for Owl Rock Core Income Corp. can make such an offer.
+This material is authorized only when it is accompanied or preceded by the Owl Rock Core Income Corp. prospectus.
 Neither the SEC, the Attorney General of the State of New York nor any state securities commission has approved or disapproved of these securities or determined if the prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.
 Securities are offered through Owl Rock Capital Securities LLC, member of FINRA/SIPC, as Dealer Manager.

 An investment in Owl Rock Core Income Corp. (“ORCIC”) is speculative and involves a high degree of risk, including the risk of a substantial loss of investment, as well as substantial fees and costs, all of which can impact an investor’s return.
 The following are some of the risks involved in an investment in ORCIC’s common shares; however, an investor should carefully consider the fees and expenses and information found in the “Risk Factors” section of the ORCIC prospectus before deciding to invest: